 You're coworkers might think you're crazy, but just getting your legs moving is a great way to wake yourself up from the inevitable afternoon coma.
 Better yet, have some fun with it — maybe even throw on some music and throw around a few dance moves to really boost your mood if you're feeling particularly groovy.
 Just simply getting up from behind your computer screen and getting your body moving is enough to get your blood flowing — your body will be more alert because of it, avoiding that late afternoon energy crash.

-Positive Procrastination
+3. Positive Procrastination

-Alright, so it's far from scientifically proven, but I swear by the positive procrastination method: If you're finding it hard to focus on your most pressing task, put it to the side for just a moment.
 Instead, take a peek at your weekly planner and go tackle one of the smaller, less intimidating items first.
-Knocking out a few quick wins will give you a sense of accomplishment and the motivation to tackle the big stuff next.
+Knocking out a quick win will give you a sense of accomplishment and hopefully the motivation to tackle the bigger stuff next.

-Hydrate, Hydrate, Hydrate
+4. Hydrate, Hydrate, Hydrate

 Sure, we’d all prefer to be lounging at the beach, but with these tricks you’ll be better prepared to push through those idealistic daydreams that have you nodding off at your desk.
 Remember, keeping things fun and lighthearted is the secret — that goes for Monday afternoons and for life in general.